itsmillertim3/perform2021/Mainframe/content/03_Capture_Application_Data_With_CICS_SDK/index.md

 ### Step 4: Verify Request Attributes in Dynatrace
 - Go to your Dynatrace Tenant
-- You will see the recent DADC PurePaths again as Requests under the CICS service (`Transactions and Services -> HVDACnnn -> View PurePaths')
+- You will see the recent DADC PurePaths again as Requests under the CICS service (`Transactions and Services -> HVDACnnn -> View PurePaths`)
 - Please check only the PurePaths for the latest 20 DADC transactions (because only these contain our SDK code and the Request Attribute)
-- Differently to the Deployment Hands-On, we will see the different values (Europe, Asia, America, Africa, Australia, Invalid) as Request Attribute "SalesRegion"
+- Differently to the Deployment Hands-On, we will see the different values (Europe, Asia, America, Africa, Australia, Invalid) as Request Attribute `RegionName`
 - In addition we are now getting an exception in Dynatrace, if Sales Region is "Invalid"
 - Make sure, that at least one value of "Invalid" is shown (if not, just submit additional DADC test transactions until "Invalid" occurs)

 ### Step 5: Define, that a transaction with an exception is treated and marked as "Failure" in Dynatrace
 - Go to your Dynatrace Tenant
-- Go to your CICS service (`Transactions and Services -> HVDACnnn')
+- Go to your CICS service (`Transactions and Services -> HVDACnnn`)
 - Click on the three `...` right to the name of the CICS Service
-- Select `Edit
+- Select `Edit`

   ![Edit](../../assets/images/Edit.png)